Jesse Joyce (footballer)

-Jesse Joyce (born 17 August 1997) is an Australian rules footballer who currently plays for the Southport Football Club in the Victorian Football League (VFL).
+Jesse Joyce (born 17 August 1997) is an Australian rules footballer who currently plays for the Southport Sharks in the Victorian Football League (VFL).
 He previously for the Gold Coast Suns in the Australian Football League (AFL).

 He was drafted by Gold Coast with their sixth selection and sixty-seventh overall in the 2016 rookie draft.

 Early life and junior football

 Joyce was born in Melbourne but moved to Tweed Heads on the Queensland-New South Wales border at the age of 2.
 He first played junior football on the Gold Coast for the Coolangatta Tweed Heads Australian Football Club before switching to the Palm Beach Currumbin Australian Football Club and making his senior debut at the age of 16.
 He also attended Palm Beach Currumbin High School in his teenage years and graduated with future Suns teammate Max Spencer.

 He joined the Gold Coast Suns Academy at the age of 14 and was drafted to his hometown team with the 67th pick in the 2016 AFL rookie draft.